The Road With No Name

 Our friend Jorgee came to visit us all the way from California for two weeks of fun and adventure.
 She had never camped, been off-road, or pooped outside, but she came willing and ready.

 We set out with the goal of seeing as many places as possible.
 Our itinerary looked something like this:

 - Lake Titicaca/ Puno: 255km

 The detour took the better part of three days and we were behind schedule.
-In an attempt to make up for loss time, we did what we always tend to do – find a short-cut.
-With Google Maps as our inspiration we decided to take a road with no name, a faint white line connecting the two canyons and cutting off over 100km.
+In an attempt to make up for lost time, we did what we always tend to do – find a short-cut.
+With Google Maps as our inspiration, we decided to take a road with no name, a faint white line connecting the two canyons and cutting off over 100km.

 We were an hour into the trip and were yet to come across a sign.
 We passed a construction crew and stopped to see if we were going the right way.
 They smiled, shook their heads and said “no es para el turista,” meaning it’s not for tourist.
 We should have listened, but these are words we love to hear.
 We topped off their thermos and continued on our way.